Background pattern

 Uncommon (may affect up to 1 in 100 people)

-• decreased platelets (blood cells that help prevent bleeding), decreased white blood cells that help protect against infections, decreased potassium level in blood,
+• decreased platelet count (blood cells that help prevent bleeding), decreased white blood cell count that helps protect against infections, decreased potassium levels in the blood,

-• increased liver enzymes, increased eosinophils (a type of white blood cell) in blood,
+• increased liver enzymes, increased eosinophils (a type of white blood cell) in the blood,

-• swelling of lymph nodes in the neck, armpit or groin,
+• swelling of the neck, armpit, or groin lymph nodes,

 • increased appetite,

-• not showing or feeling emotion, unusual distrust, panic attack,
+• not showing and/or feeling emotion, unusual distrust, panic attack,

 • restlessness, hyperactivity,